lennier1/yahoogroups-auto-list-joiner/README.md

 Get My Data is Yahoo's own tool for providing people backups of their groups, and provides a complete copy of the group's messages, files section, and links section.
 This is the only remaining way to get Yahoo Groups data.

 This extension is a variation of the manual extension which fully automates the joining process, provided that you have set up a paid captcha solving service.
+This version gets groups from a file you provide rather than a server.

 ### We need volunteers to join as many groups as they can, then make Get My Data requests.

-We’ve written a Chrome extension that links to a tracker to coordinate efforts.
+We’ve written a Chrome extension that lets you join a list of groups.

 See the instructions below on how to help.